Dr Tawny Paul

 I am an advocate for public history and I enjoy collaborating with colleagues in museums and radio.
 I have consulted for museum exhibitions throughout the UK and I publish in the field of heritage studies.

-I am currently engaged in three research projects:
+I have three ongoing research projects:

 My second project, in collaboration with Prof. Jeremy Boulton at Newcastle University, is a pilot project which investigates the research potential of British Debtors' Schedules.
-These documents quantititative data about the wealth and networks of those who were imprisoned for debt.
+These documents provide quantititative data about the wealth and networks of those who were imprisoned for debt.
 Using a sample of schedules from London, research focuses on themes of wealth, work and credit in eighteenth-century Britain.
 The project is supported by the Economic History Society.

 I am happy to discuss research proposals from students in all areas of eighteenth-century economic and social history.
 I am particularly interested in supervising research on themes related to economic culture and economic life, gender, material culture, poverty, social identity, work, and business history.